branaway/Japid/readme.txt

 * Version History:

+2011/8/26: V0.8.9.7
+	1. enhancement: when used to reverse to a static, @@{} now takes string without wrapping in quotation marks if the path starts with /.
 2011/8/26: V0.8.9.6
-	1. bug fix: renderJapidWith("@mytemplate.html") led NPE.
+	1. bug fix: renderJapidWith("@mytemplate.html") led to NPE.
 The reason was the request object in the JapidController was not mapped to the current request.
 Thanks Evan.
 2011/8/25: V0.8.9.5.
 Note: Japid regen is required for existing templates.
     1. critical bug fix: the JapidTemplateBaseWithoutPlay.getRenderMethod() picked up the shorter and wrong version of the render method.
     2. bug fix: open if detection missed the expression with leading (;